D-Hornsby/PREWORK-2/README.md

   Create a Nav Bar using lists
 ● Create an unordered list and menu items
 ● Add Links to the list items

-LINK the Nav Bar
+ Look up examples once again due to these not showing in Readme LINK the Nav Bar
   <body>
     <h1>Hi, lets link stuff.<h1>